The main changes in ISO 9001 are:

 - Nature of nonconformities, actions and results (10.2.2)

-Now that the ISO 9001 standard is a little more complex, are you wondering how to begin a quality control plan?
+Now that the changes in ISO 9001 have been released, are you wondering how to begin a quality improvement project?
 We’ll help you facilitate the changes in ISO 9001 as quickly and efficiently as possible with our “as-a-matter-of-fact” approach and with our no charge/no-expiration support by phone and email.